ProcheRAR/SwwwGUI/README.md

   - Any
   - Directional (left, right, top, bottom)
 - Material You theme integration with Matugen
+- Reset settings button to quickly restore defaults
 - JSON settings for storing preferences
 - Search functionality
 - Remembers last used folder and settings
+- About page with GitHub repository link

 ## Dependencies